Dasharo/docs/docs/transparent-validation/ASRock-SPC741D8/presale-assembly-and-validation.md

     ![BIOS socket open](images/socket_open.jpg)

 1. Remove the memory from the socket.
-To remove the memory from the socket, one can slide a tweezers underneath the memory chip to lift it up.
-This operation is much easier to perform with the NVME drive removed.
+To remove the memory from the socket, one can slide tweezers underneath the memory chip to lift it up.
+This operation is much easier to perform with the NVMe drive removed.
 The picture below shows the removed flash memory and its orientation.

     ![Flash chip](images/bios_flash_mem.jpg)